icecube/icetray-public/cmake/meta-project-docs/source/cpp_standards/prefer_alias_declaration_over_typedef.rst

 **Readability difference:**

-There is also a (subjective) readability improvement when using alias declarations over ``typedef``s, especially whn it comes to functions.
+There is also a (subjective) readability improvement when using alias declarations over ``typedef``, especially whn it comes to functions.
 Below are the alias declaration examples from above, but rewritten to use ``typedef``:

     typedef double mydouble;